The Symptoms of MS

 MS has the potential to cause several different symptoms and the specific symptoms each person experiences vary greatly.
 When experiencing one or more of these symptoms, individuals should consult their physician.
 Medications are available to treat many MS symptoms.
 These may include over-the-counter drugs as well as prescribed medications.
-Diet, exercise, counseling, and lifestyle/wellness therapies, may also be helpful with managing certain symptoms.
+Diet, exercise, counseling, and lifestyle/ wellness therapies, may also be helpful with managing certain symptoms.
 All treatments are best accomplished through the guidance of a qualified healthcare professional.

-Photo of people talkingWhen a family member is diagnosed with MS, participating in some type of counseling program is often of benefit to everyone involved.
+When a family member is diagnosed with MS, participating in some type of counseling program is often of benefit to everyone involved.
 Individuals may be affected in different ways, both physically and emotionally.
-Seeking professional assistance helps to ensure that MS does not disrupt one’s family and happiness.
+Seeking professional assistance for the entire family can help with understanding the symptoms of MS and the ways in which family life may be affected, along with positive coping strategies.

 Common Physical Symptoms of MS